U.S. Route 16 in South Dakota: History

 US 16 formerly ran all the way across the state, to the Minnesota state line east of Sioux Falls.
-It entered the state on the current routing of US 14/I-90 (the current routing is former US 216), and followed the US 14 routing to Rapid City.
-It joined U.S. Route 216 in Rapid City, and continued east into Box Elder.
-"Highway 14-16," as it was known, was a divided highway through most of Box Elder before returning to a two-lane road.
-(This road is still in use today, and still referred to as "14-16.")
+It entered the state on the current routing of US 14/I-90 (the current routing is former US 216) and followed the US 14 routing to Rapid City.
+It joined US 216 in Rapid City and continued east into Box Elder.
+"Highway 14-16", as it was known, was a divided highway through most of Box Elder before returning to a two-lane road.
+(This road is still in use today, and still referred to as "14-16".)
 US 16 traveled east to New Underwood, then continued through the foothills to Wasta.
 The highway ran north of Wasta, across the Cheyenne River, then ran southeast to Wall.
 In Wall, an alternate route of US 16 (present day SD 240) split from the highway and headed south, through the Badlands National Monument (now Badlands National Park).
-US 14 and US 16 split south of Philip, with US 14 travelling due east and US 16 continuing south (following present-day SD 73 to its intersection with the eastern end of US 16 Alternate.
-From there, US 16 traveled due east, on the present-day routing of South Dakota Highway 248.
-The highway followed this routing through Kadoka, Murdo, and Vivian, where it intersected U.S. Route 83.
+US 14 and US 16 split south of Philip, with US 14 traveling due east and US 16 continuing south (following present-day SD 73 to its intersection with the eastern end of US 16 Alternate.
+From there, US 16 traveled due east, on the present-day routing of South Dakota Highway 248 (SD 248).
+The highway followed this routing through Kadoka, Murdo, and Vivian, where it intersected US 83.
 The highway continued east to Reliance, where present-day SD 248 ends.
-US 16 then returned to the current routing of I-90, and followed this routing to Oacoma, where it followed the current I-90 Business Loop to a bridge over the Missouri River into Chamberlain.
+US 16 then returned to the current routing of I-90 and followed this routing to Oacoma, where it followed the current I-90 Business to a bridge over the Missouri River into Chamberlain.
 East of Chamberlain, US 16 followed present day Old Airport Road to East King Street, then turned onto 249th Street just north of where I-90 now lies.
 It followed 249th Street to Pukwana, present-day 350th Avenue to an intersection with SD 47 (now SD 50), 251st Street to Kimball, and 252nd Street to White Lake.
 US 16 then followed present-day County Road 34 (also named Old Highway 16) to Mount Vernon and present-day 254th Street to Mitchell.
 It then followed what is now SD 38 east to 421st Avenue, 421st Avenue to Alexandria, SD 262 to Bridgewater, and SD 42 to Sioux Falls.
 The highway followed Minnesota Avenue (SD 115), 6th Street, Sycamore Avenue, Madison Street, and Splitrock Boulevard (SD 11) to Brandon.
-It then followed present-day Aspen Boulevard (formerly South Dakota Highway 264) from Brandon east to the Minnesota state line north of Valley Springs.
+It then followed present-day Aspen Boulevard (formerly South Dakota Highway 264, or SD 264) from Brandon east to the Minnesota state line north of Valley Springs.

 Major intersections

 Related routes

-Special routes of US 16 in South Dakota consist of an alternate route that runs from Custer to near Keystone as well as truck routes in Hill City and Rapid City, and formerly included a business route in Rapid City and an alternate route between Wall and Kadoka.
+Special routes of US 16 in South Dakota consist of an alternate route that runs from Custer to near Keystone as well as truck routes in Hill City and Rapid City and formerly included a business route in Rapid City and an alternate route between Wall and Kadoka.